kamstrup/fn/README.md

 [the simple examples](https://github.com/kamstrup/fn/blob/main/examples/simple_test.go).
 Otherwise here follows a brief overview.

+Fn also bundles a [very simple sub-library called Fx](#the-fx-package---simplified-fn) that you can use to do 1-line functional constructs.

 ### Creating Seqs
 We follow the convention that functions for creating a Seq are named with an "Of"-suffix.
 Ie `StringOf()`, `ArrayOf` etc. They always return a `Seq[T]`.
 Functions with an "As"-suffix